Provide Notice

 UTD Employee Benefits & COBRA

 Your UT Dallas employee benefits insurance coverage terminates at the end of the month in which you terminate your employment or become ineligible for insurance.
 However, you and your qualified beneficiaries can continue your insurance coverage under COBRA, keeping the same benefits and options that were in place at the time your employment ended — with all of the same deductibles, exclusions, limitations, and other provisions of your plan.
 COBRA Rates are available online and you can expect to receive your COBRA offer letter via standard mail within two weeks after ending your employment.
 You have 60 days from the date your coverage ends to enroll in COBRA.
 If you decide to enroll in COBRA coverage, it will be effective the first of the month following your coverage end date at UTD.
-For further questions regarding COBRA, you can contact the UT System COBRA Office at (844) 579-8683, Monday - Friday, 9:00am - 12:pm and 1:00pm - 4:00pm.
-You can also email them directly at [email protected].
+For further questions regarding COBRA, you can contact the UT System COBRA Office at (844) 579-8683, Monday – Friday, 9:00am – 12:pm and 1:00pm – 4:00pm.
+You can also email them directly at utcobra@utsystem.edu.

-Deferring Unused Annual Leave Pay
+Deferring Unused Annual Leave Pay in lieu of Payout

-You also have the option to defer all, or a portion, of unused vacation pay to a Deferred Compensation (DCP) account under the UTSaver DCP Vacation Deferral option.
+You also have the option to defer all, or a portion, of unused vacation pay as contributions into either or both your UTSaver TSA 403(b) Plan and your UTSaver DCP 457(b) plan under the Deferring Annual Leave option.
 If interested, please complete the Annual Leave Deferral Purchase/Change Agreement form.
-You must have a DCP 457(b) account established with an approved provider before the 10th of the month, prior to your departure.
-Please notify your Benefits Administrator in order to successfully defer unused time off pay.
-You must inform the Benefits Office, before the earlier of your last day of employment, or the last working day of the month of employment before your vacation payout is issued
+You must have a DCP 457(b) and/or TSA 403(b) account(s) established with an approved provider before the 10th of the month, prior to your departure.
+Please notify your Benefits Specialist in order to successfully defer unused time off pay.
+You must inform the Benefits Office, before the earlier of your last day of employment, or the last working day of the month of employment before your vacation payout is issued.

 Sick Leave Balances